0x4ka5h/simpleVideoCallApp/README.md

-### Introduction
-Hey mates😊.
-How are you?
-Hope you all are begin good.By the way, This is my first blog.
-Did you know my name 🥱?
-Well, I am Akash.

-#### Why we are here?
-To make some fun? 😕!
-No, But we're here to learn something new in a funny way.
-Funny while learning😒?
-Yeah!.,

-By the way, What's the new thing?
-Guess? 🤔🤔..
-How to copy some code from StackOverflow easily using python? 😅, No. We are here to learn How to code **Simple VideoCall App with python sockets**.

 VideoCall App?
 Android Application ah?
 No, Just a simple python interpreter application.
 But useful for future step😊.

 #### About project ..!